testit-tms/api-client-python/docs/AutoTestsApi.md

 Get autotest by internal or global ID

   Use case    User sets autotest internal or global identifier and runs method execution    System returns autotest, which internal or global identifier equals the identifier value set in the previous action

 ### Example

 * Api Key Authentication (PrivateToken):
-* Api Key Authentication (Identity.Application):
+* Api Key Authentication (Cookies):

 ```python
 import time